Polynesian Ivy Vine (Pellionia repens) Indoor Care, Propagation and Common Problems

 Brown leaf tips and edges

-Brown leaf tips and edges in Polynesian Ivy Vine are caused by dry air (low humidity) especially where the temperatures are very high.
-To increase the humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-You may also grow the plant in a closed terrarium where a high humidity can be maintainted.
+Brown leaf tips and edges in Polynesian Ivy Vine are caused by dry air.
+To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the plant in a closed terrarium or in a well-lit bathroom, kitchen and other moist areas in the home.

 Brown, wilting leaves